The Revolt of the Angels: Political influences

 France's political leanings—he was a socialist—heavily influenced Revolt, leading to the theme that successful revolutions always create greater tyrannies than those they overthrow.
 The bitterness created by the revolt is reflected in the "biting and harsh" descriptions.
 Joe Loewenberg has described the novel as an "imaginative narrative ... the ripest expression of Anatole France's urbane genius, a masterpiece of criticism at once ironic and eirenic".

 Literary references

-Essayist David Fuchs argues Ernest Hemingway's first published work A Divine Gesture suggests that he was probably aware of the book.
+Essayist David Fuchs argues that Ernest Hemingway's first published work, A Divine Gesture, suggests that he was probably aware of the book.
 Hemingway further references France in his first novel, The Sun Also Rises.
 F. Scott Fitzgerald references The Revolt of the Angels throughout his early short story The Offshore Pirate.
 Fitzgerald uses the book as a prop: the character Ardita is reading Revolt, herself looking, says Griffin, "iconically angelic ... reading a book about angels".
 Griffin argues that France's work is the more romantic of the two.
 Revolt has been compared with the work of George Santayana in its suggestion that religion is set back by its successes.
 Henry Miller mentions The Revolt of the Angels in his novel Tropic of Capricorn.